jamesawo/java-mastery-refresher/1.OOP/0.ClassAndObject/README.md

 ## What is a class?

-In your applications, you will often find many individual objects of the some kind.Each object was built from a set of blueprints and therefore contains some components.
+In your applications, you will often find many individual objects of the some kind.
+Each object was built from a set of blueprints and therefore contains some components.
 A class is the blueprint from which individual objects are created.

 ## What is an Object?

-An object is an entity in the real world that can be distinctly identified.
-Objects have states and behaviors.
+An object is an entity in the real world that can be distinctly identified, Objects have states and behaviors.
 In other words, they consist of methods and properties to make a particular type of data useful.

 An object consists of: